 Departmental representatives/contract managers are the key point of contact between the SPC category manager and departmental users.
 They can be contacted for SPC information and are responsible for resolving operational issues raised by contract users and suppliers.

-Departmental representatives contact details can be found here in the TRAVEL URG Members August 2016.docx
+Departmental representatives contact details can be found here in the TRAVEL-URG Members May 2018.docx

 The Travel Management Service SPC is a sole supplier arrangement with Corporate Travel Management (CTM).

 The SPC provides the following products/services:

 - travel booking services;

 - discounted airfares, hotel rates and car rental prices.

 - value-add services, including negotiation of supplier panels on behalf of the State;

 - duty of care support;

 - assistance with group and emergency travel; and